×

-What Exactly Are Strong German Verbs?
+What Are Strong German Verbs?

-To make things really straightforward, let’s first define strong verbs—as well as their counterparts, weak German verbs.
+Let’s first define strong verbs—as well as their counterparts, weak German verbs.

 Weak verbs conjugate according to systematic rules, which is why they’re also referred to as “regular verbs.”